Login Verification FAQs

 Can I turn this off for my account?

 This is a built-in security feature that exists to help protect your account, and therefore it cannot be disabled.
-However, once a user verifies their account and successfully logs in, they can add their specific device as a trusted device to their user account profile to prevent verification checks from that device in the future.
+However, once a user verifies their account and successfully signs in, they can add their specific device as a trusted device to their user account profile to prevent verification checks from that device in the future.

-How do I verify my login?
+How do I verify my login for an unverified location?

+- Locate the Email verification email and copy the code from the message.
 Note: The verification code is valid for 10 minutes.